A brief history of the

 Universal Power Drives production

-After an early prototype (Chassis #P1) had been completed at Roy Pierpoint’s workshops in Hersham, Surry, initial production begun in the Universal Power Drives facility at 14, Aintree Road, Perivale, London, the workshops being part of a heavy truck manufacturing business run by Tim Powell, by then a partner in the Unipower project with Ernie Unger.
-Early production was under the company name of Universal Power Drives Ltd (UPD).
-Interestingly the car's name was to be the 'Hustler', however there was a need to use the name for the launch of one for UPD's fork-lift vehicles and with pressure from the organisers of the 1966 Racing Car Show to put a name in the Programme and Marketing material, the name Unipower GT was adopted as there were some badges etc.. readily available from the parent company.
+After an early prototype (Chassis #P1) had been completed at Roy Pierpoint’s workshops in Hersham, Surrey, initial production began in the Universal Power Drives facility at 14, Aintree Road, Perivale, London using workshops as part of the heavy truck manufacturing business run by Tim Powell, MD of Universal Power Drives Ltd (UPD), who by then owned the Unipower project.
+Interestingly the car's name was to be the 'Hustler', however there was a need to use the name for the UPD's fork-lift vehicles and with pressure from the organisers of the 1966 Racing Car Show to put a name in the Programme and Show material, the name Unipower GT was adopted as there were supplies of badges etc.. readily available from the parent company.

 An early Unipower forestry tractor.
 Note the winged Unipower badge above the radiator grill